thermomole/AGS-GUI/README.md

   - This occurs when a description or other text field contains a line-break, which alters key formatting of the file.
 The line-break needs to be removed to read the AGS.

 - View Data.
-  - This opens the AGS, which has been extracted as dataframes, into PandasGUI.
+  - This opens the AGS, which has been extracted as a dictionary of dictionaries, into PandasGUI.
   - This has some limited functionality of being to edit fields, delete tables (groups), export single tables (groups) to .csv files, as well as some filter queries.

 - Save AGS file.